peteretelej/ngao/readme.md

 ### USE NGINX
 Note: This should not be used as-is anywhere in production.
-Use Nginx as it is a more mature reverse proxy that can easily achieve this, and I can't vouch for this package as I'm still learning Go.
+Use Nginx as it can easily achieve this, and I can't vouch for this package as I'm still learning Go.